PNL calculation

 -

-the column "Investment" sums up the investment of all trades.
+The "Investment" column sums up the investment of all trades.

-PNL = Return / Investment * 100 -
+The calculation formula is: PNL = (Return / Investment) * 100. -

-The PNL on active positions considers estimated exchange fees.
+This PNL considers estimated exchange fees

 -